How to Best Develop Reading Comprehension Skills

 Make an Art Connection

-The students create shamrocks with tissue paper and gloss acrylic
+The students create shamrocks with tissue paper and gloss acrylic.
+Here’s how to do it:

-First, place tissue paper on plain white paper and cover with gloss acrylic.
-Wait for it to dry.
-Trace shamrock shape on back with sharpie.
+First, paint tissue paper on plain white paper and cover with gloss acrylic.
+Then wait for it to dry.
+Trace a shamrock shape on the back of the green, acrylic paper with a sharpie.
 Finally, cut along the black lines and turn over for a shiny shamrock.

 shamrock for fine motor work

 Developing fine motor skills with an art connection for a story is always fun and purposeful.
-Click to grab a cutting reminder.
+Click to grab a cutting reminder that I always say as a reminder before starting to cut.

 Develop Reading Comprehension with Technology